makrai/notes/milner2207-cross-corp-study-ser.md

     * a gradient reversal layer is applied in the domain classifier in an attempt to bring the representations closer.
 Training models using DAT
     * saves time, by learning two representations simultaneously, it also aims
-    * transfer of information between the two tasks.
+    * transfer of information between the two tasks
 * we cross-corpus SER within the same language (English) and same age (adult)
-  * between acted and natural datasets, the first study of this kind.
+  * between acted and natural datasets, the first study of this kind
   * A bidirectional-LSTM with an attention mechanism approach is considered for
   * The information transfer to other datasets is investigated and further
   * experiments looking into domain adversarial training (DAT) and